Power News We love to talk!

 DERC has reduced the number of documents needed for a new connection & merged all of them into a single form

-- Telangana set to build power plants against Centre's advice Read more
+- Coal supply to thermal power plants dwindles Read more